-Theme Park Tribune has learned that employees from the county’s fire, health, and code enforcement departments — dubbed “Orange County Business Compliance Assistance Team” — visited SeaWorld Orlando and Aquatica Orlando on Wednesday.
+Theme Park Tribune has learned that employees from the county’s fire, health and code enforcement departments — dubbed the “Orange County Business Compliance Assistance Team” — visited SeaWorld Orlando and Aquatica Orlando on Wednesday.

 The team found that both parks were in compliance with county orders aimed at limiting the spread of COVID-19.

 The compliance documents provided by the county do not go into detail about the parks’ performance, only checking off a box that says “in compliance.”
 Had they failed, the county would have marked the reasons why, such as not enforcing face covering requirements or not having appropriate signage to remind guests of physical distancing rules.

 According to Orange County, the parks did not know about the inspections beforehand.

 “Strike Team visits are unannounced, but I can tell you that they are planning to inspect the other large theme parks in the very near future,” Orange County spokesperson Despina McLaughlin told Theme Park Tribune.

 In an emailed statement to Theme Park Tribune, SeaWorld spokesperson Lori Cherry said: